Smart call processing for dumb telephony hardware.

 The pieces of the puzzle

 A number of elements must be in place to make a VoIP system work well.
-Some discussion about these may be found here
+Some discussion about these may be found in a description of the key elements of a VoIP system.

 The available packages